Welcome!

 You could just dive in.

 Take climate change.
-I try to focus not on the abstract but how it will affect life in Barnes and Mortlake.
-A recent report by Richmond council for example, painted a vivid picture of what life in the borough could be like over the next fifteen years.
+I try to focus not on the abstract but how it will affect life in Barnes.
+Richmond council for example, have painted a vivid picture of what life in the borough could be like over the next fifteen years.

 Transport is another recurring theme.
-The future of Hammersmith Bridge features heavily.
+Hammersmith Bridge has a special place in this blog.
+Its closure was the trigger for writing this blog.
+You’ll find regular updates on the Bridge.
+What do we know about the traffic patterns locally since the Bridge has been closed?
 What are the options available to central government as it considers whether to restore cars to the Bridge?
 I wonder what our cars say about us and how people react to traffic reduction schemes.
 I take the council to task for learning to love SUVs.

 I hope this is useful and thought-provoking.
 I am always interested in what you have to say, so please, do drop me a line.
 Friendly response guaranteed.